 Intimate care arrangements will be discussed with parents/carers on a regular basis and recorded on the care plan.
-Intimate care is logged and recorded, records kept.
-The records will include the date and time the intimate care was carried out and by whom.
 The needs and wishes of children/young people and parents will be taken into account wherever possible within the constraints of staffing and equal opportunities legislation.